OUR STORY: A LOVE STORY THAT BECAME DAKTARI

 Michèle had long dreamed about living in Africa and taking care of the wildlife.
 When she met Ian, she was able to realise that dream.
 They left Tshukudu after getting married and opened a restaurant in Hoedspruit to start raising capital for their own wildlife orphanage.
 While there, Ian and Michèle helped raise a local boy named Thabo.
 He had almost no knowledge or understanding of his native wildlife and environment, so Ian and Michèle began using the animals in their care to teach him.
 Thabo’s understanding of conservation was typical of children in Limpopo and the idea of adding a bush school was born.

 So where did the name DAKTARI come from?
 Michèle says, “When we were younger, there was a TV program called Daktari.
 It was about a family in Africa, who looked after and raised many different types of orphaned wild animals.
 As kids we loved it and we remember getting deeply emotionally attached to the different animals.”
 Sounds familiar, right?
 Michèle and Ian adopted the name and so DAKTARI Bush School & Wildlife Orphanage was born.

 The mission of DAKTARI is to educate and inspire local children to value their environment and stimulate community development.

 Through the combination of the bush school and the wildlife orphanage, DAKTARI has developed an immersive educational experience for local children to learn about the wildlife around them, the environment, anti-poaching and a wide variety of other issues.
 Right in the middle of the bush!
-Our work extends into their communities through ECO CLUBs at the secondary schools, job hunting for the youth and other community development projects.
+Our work extends into their communities through ECO CLUBs at the secondary schools, outreach campaigning in several schools and other community development projects.